EvilPiza/Cobalt-CDP-Test-Code/README.md

+I forgot to fork so im leaving the readme as is

 # Architectury Loom based template for 1.8.9 forge mods

 **For other templates, do check out the [other branches of this repository](https://github.com/romangraef/Forge1.8.9Template/branches/all)**